PhD in administration - Organizational Behaviour and Human Resources

 PhD in Administration — Organizational Behaviour and Human Resources

 “Working alongside world-class professors and researchers was a privilege and a source of inspiration.” — Marie-Claude Gaudet, PhD.
-Assistant Professor, School of Industrial Relations, Université de Montréal
+Assistant Professor, Department of Human Resources Management, HEC Montréal

 Are you planning on an academic career in the field of organizational behaviour or human resources management?
 Do your PhD in a milieu devoted to research and innovation, as part of a community of professors and researchers renowned for their excellence and drive.

 YOUR PhD IN SHORT

 Offered by HEC Montréal jointly with Concordia and McGill universities and the Université du Québec à Montréal (UQAM).
 This partnership gives you access to resources (faculty and courses) rarely available elsewhere in the world.

 Full-time program allowing you to complete your studies in four or five years.

 Tuition fees waived and competitive funding for the first four years of your studies.

 FOR A CAREER IN ACADEMIA

 of the graduates from this doctoral program hold positions as professors at Canadian universities.